pedropaulosuzuki/sound-effects/README.md

-# sound-effects
-Collection of CC BY-SA sound effects
+Collection of CC BY-SA sound effects created by @pedropaulosuzuki.